barryosull/the-projectionist/README.md

 }
 ```

-## Broken projectors
-Sometimes projector break, like when an API call or SQL query fails.
-When this happens, they'll throw and exception and the projectionist will catch it and mark the projector as broken, before throwing the exception itself.
-Broken projectors should not run and thus will not run.
-This projector must be fixed and have it's version bumped before it can run again.

 ## Versioning and the power of seamless deploys
 Projectors can be versioned.
 This means that while it is the same projector, it has changed in some way that requires all the events to be played though again.